mm-maldon/UIBuilder/AI_Python_Genome_Attributes/README.md

 # genome_client.py
 Meant to be where we actually create and alter the child genome objects.

 Currently used for debugging, works as intended, or more for what I intended.

+# interface_class.py
+The class, the object that acutally builds the UI and creates offspring.

+Still debating if this should a class or series of functions.